 Characters commonly sign autograph books, which you can buy in the Emporium on Main Street.
 It is a nice souvenir for your kids to have from their fun day in the park.
 They can put the stickers they receive from staff around the park in this book, too.

 Character Dining and Princess Dress-Up

-- Enchanted Garden (Hong Kong Disneyland Hotel): Character dining dinner and breakfast buffets (lunch buffet on weekends only) featuring Mickey Mouse, Minnie Mouse and other characters.
+- Enchanted Garden (Hong Kong Disneyland Hotel): Character dining dinner and breakfast buffets (lunch buffet on weekends only) featuring Mickey Mouse, Minnie Mouse, and other characters.
 This is the most upscale of the character dining options.

-- Dragon Wind (Disney Explorer’s Lodge): The Chinese restaurant offers character dining breakfast buffet (regional and Western options are available) and a character dining lunch buffet on weekends and public holidays.
+- Dragon Wind (Disney Explorer’s Lodge): The Chinese restaurant offers a character dining breakfast buffet (regional and Western options are available) and a character dining lunch buffet on weekends and public holidays.